MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 2. Select the drop-down arrow next to the **My Open Opportunities** view, from the menu that appears, select **Open Opportunities**.

 3. On the Command Bar, select Show Chart.
-Notice that the Top Customers chart displays based on the Opportunity Entity.
+Notice that the Top Customers chart displays based on the Opportunity table.

 4. Select the drop-down arrow next to Top Customers, from the menu that appears, select **Sales Pipeline**.